Lloyd Ultan (historian)

 Lloyd Ultan (born 1938) is a historian and author.
-A native of The Bronx in New York City, he has been the borough's historian since 1996.
+A native of the borough of The Bronx in New York City, he was the Bronx borough historian from 1996 to 2023.
 He is a professor of history at Fairleigh Dickinson University's and a member of the adjunct faculty at Lehman College.
 Ultan received a B.A. in history from Hunter College in 1959 and an M.A. in history from Columbia University in 1960.